soto-project/soto/documentation/using-aws-sdk-swift-with-vapor.md

 ```
 ## Example

-Given you have extended your `Application` as above and also included an `SES` (Simple Email Service) service object in the `Application` in a similar way to the example above with `S3` you could write a route to send an email as follows
+If you have extended your Vapor `Application` as above and also included an `SES` (Simple Email Service) service object in the `Application` in a similar way to the example above with `S3` you could write a route to send an email as follows
 ```swift
 final class MyController {
     struct EmailData: Content {